I shaved my legs to the knees before our date. He touched my thighs and asked whether I had shaved at all.

 And I didn't realize how much I'd come to expect straight-cis-male douchery until I met James.*

 After years of cycling between bad internet dates and self-imposed dry spells, I came across James’s profile on Bumble.
-Max had kind eyes and didn't balk at the inclusion of the words ‘intersectional feminism’ on my profile.
+His eyes were kind.
+He didn't balk at the inclusion of the words ‘intersectional feminism’ on my profile.

 We talked.
 Then we met.
 Then we both deleted Bumble and started dating.
 Now he’s my boyfriend.